itscodenation/curriculum-15-16/units/11-bootstrap/lessons/1-whatIsBootstrap/README.md

 1. Write exit-ticket based off [assessments from current lesson](assessments/exit_ticket.md).

-Students will show progress toward reaching the objective based on their performance on the exit-ticket quiz.
+Students will show progress toward reaching the objective based on their performance on the exit-ticket.

 ### Vocabulary